Yonatan228/LOGIN_AND_REGISTRATION_MODULE/README.md

 * MySQL

-To run the program you need the Apache tomcat server and MySQL database.
+To run the app, Apache tomcat server and MySQL database are necessary.
-Before running the program create the necessary database by running the script in the init.sql file in your MySQL shell and in the servlets enter your mysql userName and password.
+Create the necessary database by running the script in the init.sql file in your MySQL shell and in the servlets classes enter your mysql userName and password.